WYMX

 WYMX (99.1 FM, "Max 99") is a classic hits formatted radio station licensed to Greenwood, Mississippi, United States.
 The station is currently owned by Telesouth Communications.

 Programming

 Programming includes Charlie in the Morning, and football from Ole Miss and Pillow Academy.

 History

-For many years the station was branded Max 99.1, but became Bob FM on July 31, 2006.
-It recently reverted to a hot AC format as Max 99.
+For many years the station was branded Max 99.1, but became "Bob FM" on July 31, 2006.
+Later it reverted to a hot AC format as "Max 99".